Chanel Miller Comes Forward As ‘Emily Doe,’ Brock Turner’s Sexual Assault Victim

 And the woman at the center of this particular case is now prepared to reveal that her her name is Chanel Miller.

-In the video, which you can see below, Miller reads for the 60 Minutes cameras a portion of the same victim-impact statement she gave to the court at Turner’s trial.
+In the video, which can be seen below, Miller reads for the 60 Minutes cameras a portion of the same victim-impact statement she gave to the court at Turner’s trial.
 Be warned: the video may be disturbing for some viewers.

 “I had to force myself to re-learn my real name.”